eyecuelab/kit/README.md

 ## imath

-`imath` is a contains tools for signed integer math. it largely corresponds with go's built in `math` library for float64s
+`imath` is contains tools for signed integer math. it largely corresponds with go's built in `math` library for float64s

 ### imath/operator